Skip to content

 Sub-agent streaming events:

-• subagent_start - When sub-agent begins
+• subagent_start when the sub-agent begins

-• All sub-agent's chunks (text_delta, tool_start, tool_end, etc.)
+• All proxied sub-agent chunks (text_delta, tool_start/tool_end for inner tools, etc.)

-• subagent_end - When sub-agent completes
+• subagent_end when the sub-agent completes

 This enables real-time visibility into nested execution.